COVID: This resort is welcoming double vaccinated guests from October 1st 2021. Outrigger can organise a PCR test at the resort.

 It’s all about casual dining at the Mercado Market restaurant.
 Here there are several buffet-style food stations serving a variety of food styles, such as Italian, Indian, vegetarian and even a kid’s buffet in one building.
 Breakfast and lunch are served here too.
 You may get a rendition of bird song from local birds who fly in and tweet from the nooks and crannies in the high curved ceiling.

 The Plantation restaurant has its home in the fabulous and original white plantation building that overlooks its own swimming pool.
-Gastronomic food is served in a stylish environment.
+Gastronomic Mauritian fusion food is served in a stylish environment.
 Breakfast can be taken here al fresco on the terrace where you get a view over its own pool and may get a visit from the beautiful male cardinal bird dressed in shockingly bright orange/red feathers.
 Joy.

 The restaurant offers a stylish and romantic venue for dinner.
-The Wagye beef is a must-try (assuming you are a carnivore) and I particularly loved the roasted pineapple baklava.
+The Wagyu beef is a must-try (assuming you are a carnivore) and I particularly loved the roasted pineapple baklava.
 Monday night is lobster night so get your claws into that.
 The food here is cracking and should there be any leftover food, this is sent to NGO schools for lunch.

 If you have a taste for it, rum tastings are held at the Rum Room near the Plantation.